augustej/react-scroll/README.md

 1. Extract .zip file.

-2. Navigate to the project directory
+2. Navigate to the project directory.

 3. Install the required dependencies: